 I have a million new skills I want to learn, but these are the ones I think I can add to my arsenal of awesome this upcoming year.

-After all, a pirate ninja has no shortage of new and interesting skills.
+After all, we have should no shortage of new and interesting skills.